vpa1977/spring-boot-snap/devpack-for-spring/README.md

 This tool provides a set of commands to create, manage and run day-to-day tasks on the Java project.

-### available

-`devpack-for-spring.available` lists avaiable content snaps for Spring projects.

 ### install

 `devpack-for-spring.install` install a content snap for a Spring project.

 ### list

-`devpack-for-spring.list` list installed content snaps.
+`devpack-for-spring.list` lists available and installed content snaps.

 ### local-maven